 A broad, brief history of victim services

 The Division of Probation and Parole boasts the Department’s longest history of direct service to crime victims.
 A basic duty of probation and parole officers has always been to interview victims in order to make their experiences and losses part of the pre-sentence, pre-parole, and other reports prepared for decision makers.
-Officers help the courts and the Parole Board set restitution and manage its payment by offenders, notify victims when offenders are being scheduled for parole hearings, and inform victims about the possibility of registering for notification.
+Officers help the courts and the Board of Pardons and Parole set restitution and manage its payment by offenders, notify victims when offenders are being scheduled for parole hearings, and inform victims about registering for notification.

 In the early 1990s, based on stringent new sex offender reporting requirements, the Office of Adult Services put in place mechanisms to identify and notify victims regarding the release of sex offenders whose victims were under age 18 at the time of the crime.
 This capability provided a base for the current, much broader program of automated victim notification letters.